KaiYan289/RLpapersnote/README.md

 167. Do not inject too many human-made rules in the early stages of LLM training pipeline (e.g. careful selecting data for pretraining), which might limit the final upper bound of the model.

+168. If you are using sglang or vllm, try to set --mem-fraction-static (sglang) / --gpu-memory-utilization (vllm) to 0.8 as a good starting point for both.
+You should not set this value too small for sglang (you can do this for vllm though it will be inefficient).
+Be sure to check whether there are zombie processes taking your GPU memories!

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu